29,000 Still Evacuated 13 Years after March 2011 Disaster

 - Русский

-Tokyo, March 10 (Jiji Press)--While Japan is set to mark on Monday the 13th anniversary of the March 2011 powerful earthquake and tsunami, as many as some 29,000 people are still evacuated.
+Tokyo, March 11 (Jiji Press)--While Japan marked on Monday the 13th anniversary of the March 2011 powerful earthquake and tsunami, as many as some 29,000 people are still evacuated.

 The disaster mainly struck the Tohoku northeastern region, with many coastal municipalities in three prefectures--Iwate, Miyagi and Fukushima--ravaged by the massive tsunami.
 The 9.0-magnitude earthquake measured up to 7, the highest level on Japan's seismic intensity scale.